Back to all posts

 A plumbing emergency is one of those things you hope never happens, but being prepared can make all the difference.
 When water is rising in your basement, panic is the last thing you need.
 Taking a few simple steps now can save you time, money, and a massive headache later.
 Think of it as creating a game plan for your home’s plumbing so you can act quickly and confidently when every second counts.

-Build a Basement Flood Emergency Kit
+Put Together a Basement Flood Kit

 When you have water coming up from a basement drain, you need to act fast to prevent serious damage.
 That’s why having a dedicated flood emergency kit is a brilliant idea.
 Keep these items together in an easily accessible spot in your basement or garage.
 Your kit should include heavy-duty rubber gloves, boots, buckets, and old towels or mops.
 A wet/dry shop vacuum is also a lifesaver for removing standing water quickly.
 If your home relies on a sump pump, make sure it’s working correctly before the rainy season hits.
 Having these tools on hand means you can start managing the situation immediately while you wait for help to arrive.

-Know Where Your Main Water Shutoff Is
+Find Your Main Water Shutoff Valve Now

 This is the single most important piece of information you need in a plumbing crisis.
 If you have a burst pipe or a severe leak, shutting off the main water supply can stop the flow of water and prevent catastrophic damage.
 Take a few minutes today to locate your main water shutoff valve.
 It’s typically found in the basement, a crawl space, or near your water heater.
 Make sure everyone in your household knows where it is and how to turn it off.
 For safety, you should also know where your home’s main electrical panel is.
 If it’s safe to do so, turn off power to the flooded area to prevent electrical hazards.